JasweenBrar/MASHUP-WebApp/README.md

 ### 💠 Tasks Performed:

-    ⭐ Create an email form to get inputs from user
+    ⭐ Create a form to get inputs from user

     ⭐ Error Handling